 - You will get a decision on your application within 30 days.

 DTA Assistance Line: 1-877-382-2363

 Languages: All languages are accommodated either by staff or interpreter services.

-DTA has 20 offices across Massachusetts.
-To find the office nearest you, visit www.mass.gov/dta and view the DTA Office Locations link or call the SNAP Hotline at 1-866-950-FOOD (3663) Monday through Friday from 8:45 AM to 5 PM.
+DTA has more than 20 offices across Massachusetts.
+To find the office nearest you, visit www.mass.gov/dta and view the DTA Office Locations link.
+Call the DTA Assistance Line at 1-877-382-2363 during our business hours from 8:15 AM to 4:45 PM.